ellertj/ellertj.github.io/_posts/2023-12-30-top-10-movies-I-watched-in-2023.md

 avoiding this film on account of it being tagged with the word "Horror" on IMDb is missing out on something great.
 While it has lots in common with horror movies, it feels to me like a sci-fi mystery at its core presented in the style of horror.
-It almost feels like someone took a premise that could have been an all-time great episode of _Doctor Who_ and adapted it for the big screen (I promise I mean that as a compliment).
+It almost feels like someone took a script that could have been an all-time great episode of _Doctor Who_ and adapted it for the big screen (I promise I mean that as a compliment).

 ## _2 Fast 2 Furious_ (2003)
-One of the highlights of this year for me was watching every feature-length movie in the _Fast & Furious_ franchise in time to see _Fast X (2023)_ when it came out.
+One of the highlights of this year for me was watching every feature-length movie in the _Fast & Furious_ franchise in time to see _Fast X_ when it came out.
 There is a lot to be said about this series, and I may even decide to write more about it someday.
 Right now I want to point out that over the last two decades of this franchise's storied history, a lot has changed, and I think the public consciousness has forgotten that the first few of these movies _absolutely rock_, completely unironically.
-People will disagree on where the series took its turn: I would guess a big point of contention is _The Fast and the Furious: Tokyo Drift (2006)_, before the series has been reduced to typical big-budget action junk food, but where it gets hard to take anything seriously.
+People will disagree on where the series took its turn: I would guess a big point of contention is _The Fast and the Furious: Tokyo Drift_, before the series has been reduced to typical big-budget action junk food, but where it gets hard to take anything seriously.